-Mobile VoIP is making headway in the consumer and hobbyist markets, but it's still just a niche technology in the
+Mobile VoIP is making headway in the consumer and hobbyist markets, but it's still just a niche technology in the enterprise market.

 Some enterprises have made use of the emerging technology to support employees who travel between countries or to improve indoor reception.
 Widespread use appears far off, however.